 Get used to the idea: there’s a lot of critiquing and workshopping in your future.
 You may end up hiring an editor for manuscripts that advance your skill but don’t quite make it as publishable novels.
 Your creative development is worth it, wouldn’t you agree?
 Maybe you’ll end up working with a story coach to help you keep unrolling the story threads from within you.

-Walk past perfectionism and procrastination
+Walk past perfectionism

 “Practicing” a novel is no joke.
 A book is a massive project.
 And yet the only way to improve your skill at the form is to practice.